juniordiscart/ImpossibleOdds-Toolkit/README.md

 For more details about the data (de)serialization process, check the [Serialization][Serialization] section.

 **Note**: this tool is only available when a valid Photon package is installed in your project.
 It is disabled otherwise.

-## State Machines

-A state machine is a commonly used pattern in game development and comes in a wide variety of shapes, sizes and complexity.
-The `ImpossilbleOdds.StateMachines` namespace contains a generic framework to get you started on setting up custom state machines quick and easy.

-To learn all about it's ins and outs, please read its documentation page [here][StateMachines].

-## Addressables Extensions

 ## Editor Settings